MichaelBell/nanoV/README.md

 This RISC-V core is designed to provide a minimal system on chip based on RISC-V and an external FRAM (or similar).

+The design was taped out on Tiny Tapeout 4, and the design is guided by minimising area.
+It is really more of a curiosity than of practical use - on ASIC normally you would also care about power consumption, and on FPGA the availability of small RAMs would suggest storing the register file in RAM instead of flops.

-Currently under development, the first target is to get this running on the [iceFUN dev board](https://www.robot-electronics.co.uk/icefun.html) and this [FRAM](https://www.adafruit.com/product/4719) - [datasheet](https://cdn-shop.adafruit.com/product-files/4719/4719_MB85RS4MT.pdf).
+As well as Tiny Tapeout 4, the design works with [pico-ice](https://tinyvision.ai/products/pico-ice-fpga-trainer-board) and on [iceFUN dev board](https://www.robot-electronics.co.uk/icefun.html).
+It is designed to be used with this [FRAM](https://www.adafruit.com/product/4719) - [datasheet](https://cdn-shop.adafruit.com/product-files/4719/4719_MB85RS4MT.pdf).

 The advantage of using FRAM is a program can be stored persistently, and the same memory used for RAM.
-The FRAM also (appears to - I havent tested this yet!) allow endless reading without any issues with crossing page boundaries or maximum read times, as can be the case with a PSRAM.
-The HOLD pin also looks useful for interrupting instruction read for multi-cycle instructions without having to issue a new command (though stopping the clock may also work).
+The FRAM also allows endless reading without any issues with crossing page boundaries or maximum read times, as can be the case with a PSRAM.

 The chip in question doesn't mention any restrictions on clock speed for command 03h reads, so they ought to work up to 40MHz.
-Therefore running on ICE40 HX8k at 40MHz is the initial goal.
+However due to signla integrity issues I never got 40MHz on the iceFUN, and on Tiny Tapeout the design of the SPI controller, combined with the mux latency meant that the maximum clock speed was around 18MHz.

-The eventual goal is to submit this design to a Tiny Tapeout on ASIC, where minimizing area is paramount.
-Therefore a significant design consideration is to minimize the number and complexity of DFFs used as on ASIC DFFs are generally more expensive than combinational logic.
+As the design was always intended to be submitted to Tiny Tapeout, where minimizing area is paramount, a significant design consideration was to minimize the number and complexity of DFFs used as on ASIC DFFs are generally more expensive than combinational logic.

 ## Processor description

 Inspired by Luke Wren's [Whisk 16](https://github.com/Wren6991/tt02-whisk-serial-processor) submission for Tiny Tapeout 2, this processor is bit serial and the general purpose registers can be implemented as a ring of DFFs that rotate every clock - no exceptions.
 Only 2 bits of each 32-bit register can be accessed.
 These rules minimize the complexity of the register flip flops, minimizing area.

-On FPGA, the 30 inaccessible bits of the registers can be stored in a BRAM which is used as a FIFO.

 The processor executes simple instructions in "1 cycle", each cycle is 32 clocks long.
 While the instruction is executed the next instruction is read over SPI.
 For multi-cycle instructions that don't access memory, the SPI clock is gated once the next instruction is read until the executing instruction is complete.